jayanth-rajakumar/ledmat/docs/index.md

 1. Soldering rod, lead and flux.
 2. Wire cutter and stripper
 3. A box to build the display in.
 I used an empty Pringles can.
 4. A tripod, if your box is small and you need to get it off the ground.
-You can get a cheap one for about a dollar here: https://www.aliexpress.com/item/New-Black-Mini-Tripod-Mount-Holder-for-Mobius-Action-Cam-Car-Key-Camera-High-Quality-Brand/32802953047.html
+You can get a cheap one for about a dollar [here](https://www.aliexpress.com/item/New-Black-Mini-Tripod-Mount-Holder-for-Mobius-Action-Cam-Car-Key-Camera-High-Quality-Brand/32802953047.html).
 5. Hot glue gun
 6. Insulation tape